mssfoobar/docs/docs/20_development/60_guidelines/20_logging_and_exception_handling.md

 Below is the supported log levels and their specific use cases
 - `DEBUG` - for anything that will help diagnosed the application
-- `INFO` - for any important events of the application that will be useful to monitor
+- `INFO` - for any important events of the application that will be useful for business purpose
-- `WARN` - for when there is an error occurs but application can automatically recover
+- `WARN` - for when there is an unexpected error occurs but application can continue to function normally
 - `ERROR` - for when there is an error occurs which is fatal to the operation, but not the application
+- `PANIC` - for when there is an error occurs which is fatal to the application that can be recovered
 - `FATAL` - for when there is an error occurs which is fatal to the application

 Example: